taspeotis/DotLessBuildTasksDotNet/README.md

 ## Using DotLessBuildTasksDotNet

-DotLessBuildTasksDotNet adds two custom build actions to your project - `CompileLessFile` and `LessCompiler`.
+DotLessBuildTasksDotNet adds a custom build action to your project - `CompileLessFile`.

 `CompileLessFile` is used to indicate that a `.less` file should be compiled into a `.css` file.